-A very rare form of squeeze was coming in the last team match in the Crown Cup Hungray.
+A very rare form of squeeze was coming in a team match in the Crown Cup Hungray.
 The live bridge was broken in the middle of the Hungarian Team Cup of Hungary, so most of the teams were playing inmediately in the Crown Cup Hungary, the BBO variation of the Hungarian Team Cup.

 I opened South hand with a mini 10-13 1NT. opps always passed, and North's 2♣ is a special junk Stayman.